 - Rate of investment return prior to retirement (around 6 percent)

 - Rate of investment return during retirement (around 5 percent)

-Still, these calculations can be complicated, so it’s far easier to use a retirement calculator like the one at Your Money Matters to run the actual numbers and see how far you still need to go.
+Still, these calculations can be complicated, so it’s far easier to use a retirement calculator to run the actual numbers and see how far you still need to go.